balintsera/evista-composer-wordpress/README.md

 Evista Composer plugin makes the marvellous Composer accessible in any WordPress project.
 If you never heard about it, Composer is a PHP package manager with a very good dependency resolver that makes using of third party libraries a breeze.

-Composer transformed the PHP ecosystem recently so you should probably learn it.<div>If you want to use the latest Twig templating engine in your WordPress plugins or themes you only have to
+Composer transformed the PHP ecosystem recently so you should probably learn it.
+If you want to use the latest Twig templating engine in your WordPress plugins or themes you only have to

 1. run composer require twig/twig in the module’s root dir
 2. add the new package to the lazy loader service container’s setup